galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ## Further Preprocessing

-Now that we're happy with the cells left in our Seurat Object, we can begin preparing the data for analysis.
+Now that we're happy with the cells left in our SeuratObject, we can begin preparing the data for analysis.
 Seurat provides two routes for preprocessing, one with separate tools for each step and another that combines all these preprocessing steps into a single tool, `SCTransform`.

 > <comment-title></comment-title>
 >
 > `SCTransform` makes preprocessing quicker and easier because it combines several steps from the standard Seurat pipeline into one. `SCTransform` normalises and scales the data while also selecting highly variable features.
 It also takes a different approach to preprocessing that can be more effective at removing technical effects from the data.
 >
 > Once you are familiar with the separate steps, you might find it more effective and convenient to use `SCTransform`.
-The main difference to be aware of when using `SCTransform` is that the results will be stored as a new assay called `SCT` in the Seurat Object.
+The main difference to be aware of when using `SCTransform` is that the results will be stored as a new assay called `SCT` in the SeuratObject.
 You will need to use this assay in the following analysis steps, instead of the original `RNA` assay.
-After running `SCTransform`, `SCT` will be set as the default assay for the Seurat Object so the tools should automatically use the correct one.
+After running `SCTransform`, `SCT` will be set as the default assay for the SeuratObject so the tools should automatically use the correct one.
 The methods and default settings used in `SCTransform` also differ from the standard pipeline, so you should expect to see some differences in your results compared to the other route.
 >
 {: .comment}